software-students-spring2024/3-python-package-exercise-team-dtttt/README.md

 ### Integration of project into your existing code

-If you want to integrate our project code into your code, you can do so by...
+If you want to integrate our project code into your code, you can do so by:

 #### Installation